-I’m starting at the point after the skirt front and back have been finished separately (see photo of backs below).
+I’m starting at the point after the skirt front and back panels have been finished separately (see photo of backs below).
 In the 3rd Ed. patterns, this is step 37.
-For reference, the skirt I photographed is a stiff single-panel (View VI in 3rd Ed.).
-For a better fit on this specific dancer, I’ve added a couple small pleats in the back.
+For reference, the skirt I photographed is a stiff single-panel (View VI in 3rd Ed / View I in 4th Ed).
+For a better fit on this specific dancer, I’ve added a couple small pleats in the back (View II in 4th Ed).
 You’ll also notice that I’ve bound the center-back seam allowance in lining fabric.
 This is because I hate seeing the contrasting seam allowance underneath when the dancer kicks.
 In this case the seam would have been black on gold…so noticeable!
-I believe these are the only two ways in which the photos differ from the original pattern.
+(I have a post about this in the Skirt Construction section of the blog) I believe these are the only two ways in which the photos differ from the original pattern.

 1. Basting to the Under-skirt

 Baste a skirt back to the under-skirt back.
 Stitch along the dropped waist seam line using a machine baste.
 I didn’t in the photo, but I’d advise continuing the stitching down the side edge as well.